LaurinZubler/sa-documentation/chapters/introduction.typ

 #global.paragraph(
   "Usability",
   [
     Central to this thesis is a human-centered approach, which prioritizes the user experience in sailing contexts.
 This involves understanding the needs and preferences of sailors of varying levels of expertise and designing AR interfaces that are intuitive, informative, and easy to use.
-The goal is to reduce the cognitive load associated with traditional sailing instruments, making navigation and sail management more accessible, especially for those with less experience.
+The goal is to reduce the cognitive load associated with common sailing instruments, making navigation and sail management more accessible, especially for those with less experience.
   ]
 )